hjyoon93/iMIA/README.md

-# DALNIM
+# iMIA
-Some source code and scripts for DALNIM
+Some source code and scripts for the Interdependent Mission Impact Assessment framework.

 ## Content